rguides

-Vectors and lists are the two fundamental data structures in R. Understanding when to use each one will save you hours of frustration and make your code more elegant.
+Vectors and lists are the two fundamental data structures in R. Understanding lists vs vectors, when to use each one, will save you hours of frustration and make your code more elegant.
+The distinction shapes how you store data, pass arguments to functions, and structure results from statistical models.

 A vector is a sequence of elements of the same type.
 R enforces this strictly.
 When you create a vector, every element must be numeric, character, or logical.